-Many a job has been lost due to a simple failure to provide agencies what they ask for from potential business/Government contractors.
-As proposal consultants, we often encounter attitudes toward the proposal process that are misguided or just plain wrong; particularly from those new to the proposal game.
-These misperceptions can lead to unaddressed requirements, noncompliant proposals, unrealistic win-probability assessments, and general failure to fulfill customer needs.
+As proposal consultants, we often encounter misperceptions about the proposal process – particularly from those new to the proposal game.
+These misperceptions can lead to noncompliant proposals, unrealistic win-probability assessments, and general failure to fulfill customer needs.
 In short, a losing proposal.
 Here are some real-life examples:

-1. “We don’t need to meet with the customer – once they see our proposal they will be won over.”
+1. “We don’t need to meet with the customer – once they see our proposal they’ll be won over.”

-It is always worthwhile to meet with the customer – I consider it essential.
+It’s essential to meet with the customer.
 Face-to-face is much better than a phone call.
-Assuming the meeting goes well, you will go from an unknown to a familiar quantity, which is a big jump in credibility.
-Plus, you can pick up valuable information during the meeting.
-I actually had a customer say during a meeting, “Don’t pay attention to what we wrote in the RFP – this is what we really want.”
+Assuming your meetings go well, over time you’ll become a familiar, credible vendor and ideally, you’ll pick up valuable information about what the customer really wants.
+I once had a customer say during a meeting, “Don’t pay attention to what we wrote in the RFP background – this is our real challenge.”
 How can you compete with that if you don’t have the conversation?

 2. “We don’t need to follow the RFP religiously, we’re much more creative than that.”

-Oftentimes the RFP doesn’t make sense or doesn’t flow well.
-It is very tempting to get creative and change the order of things so that the proposal “reads better.”
-What you need to know is that the evaluators already have scoring sheets set up based on the RFP layout.
-If they don’t find what they are looking for in the designated part of the proposal, then you will get no credit, even if it appears in a different section.
-Worst case, you may be disqualified for noncompliance and the merits of your solution are never assessed.
-Remember, there is not just one evaluator but rather a team.
-Each person is assigned a different section of the proposal to score.
+Oftentimes the RFP doesn’t make sense or flow well.
+It’s very tempting to get creative and change the order of things so that the proposal “reads better.”
+But evaluators already have scoring sheets set up based on the RFP layout.
+If they don’t find what they are looking for in the designated part of the proposal, you won’t get credit, even if it appears in a different section.
+Worst case, you may be disqualified for noncompliance and the merits of your solution will never be assessed.
+Remember, there’s a team of evaluators: each person is assigned a different section of the proposal to score.
 You want to make their job easier, not harder.
-Follow the RFP outline scrupulously.
+Follow the RFP outline.

-3. “They don’t really know what they need – we are the experts, so we know better than them.”
+3. “They don’t really know what they need – we’re the experts, so we know better.”

-You may be the expert and you may know better than them, but don’t say it in the proposal.
-First, you may come across as arrogant.
+You may be the expert and you may know better, but don’t say it in the proposal.
+First, you will come across as arrogant.
 Second, no matter how much you know, the customer is still going to use the RFP as a yardstick to evaluate you against the competition.
-Follow the RFP precisely to win the competition – once you have won, then you can talk to them about possibly changing direction.
+Once you’ve won, you may then be able to discuss possibly changing direction.
 You must first get your foot in the door.

 4. “We’ll dazzle them with our credentials and examples of our work.”